Moving to Lebanon

 Political system: Parliamentary democratic republic

-Neighbouring countries: Lebanon is bordered by Syria to the north and east, Israel to the south and Cyprus to the wast across the Mediterranean Sea.
+Neighbouring countries: Lebanon is bordered by Syria to the north and east, Israel to the south and Cyprus to the west across the Mediterranean Sea.

 Geography: Lebanon occupies a narrow strip on the eastern shore of the Mediterranean Sea, with mostly mountainous terrain.